zawkindev/standards/text/0002-a-community.md

 It is MUST to have a GitHub organization if the joining community is about:

 - a programming language
-- a techgnology that is a domain to many others
+- a technology that is a domain to many others
 - an aggregator to multiple other chat based communities

 Also, the member community SHOULD have a website showing representatives of the community,